 Continue Reading

-This is ideal for the following sorts of files: Word Documents PowerPoint Files Compressed Zip Files Images Any type of file you just want to make available for your students to download Please do NOT upload videos directly to Moodle!
-See our options for Multimedia Enter the course you wish to add content to.
-Locate and [...]
+This is ideal for the following sorts of files: Word Documents PowerPoint Files Compressed Zip Files Images Any type of file you want to make available for your students to download Please do NOT upload video files directly to Moodle!
+See our Multimedia options in Moodle for better ways to add videos to your courses.
+Enter [...]

 Continue Reading

 This process is ideal for creating more than one, similarly configured activity or resource for consistency of content.
 Navigate to the course you want to duplicate a resource or activity in.
 Turn Editing on Locate the item you want to duplicate.
-Click the Edit menu for it.
-Select Duplicate.
-Wait for the item to duplicate- [...]
+Click the Edit menu (three vertical dots).
+Select Duplicate option.
+Wait for the item [...]

 Continue Reading